governify/tp-tester/README.md

 1. Clone the Bluejay-TP Tester repository.
 2. Modify the `BASE_URL` variable within the `config.json` and `lockedConfig.ts` files to the URL where the backend will be available (usually, `http://localhost:6012`).
 3. Run `docker build .` with any additional flags you may want to set.
+4. Create and run a container, either using regular `docker` commands or `docker-compose`.
+In either case, set the backend API key through the environment variable `TESTER_ACCESS_KEY`.

 With this, we would have both frontend and backend available on port 6012.